scottlamb/moonfire-nvr/guide/install.md

 $ sudo systemctl daemon-reload
 ```

-You'll want to add lines similar to the following to the `[Unit]` section of
+You'll want to add a line similar to the following to the `[Unit]` section of
 the file:

 ```
-After=media.nvr.mount
-Requires=media-mvr.mount
+RequiresMountsFor=/media/nvr
 ```

 ## Completing configuration through the UI